COVID-19 Business Update

-The beehives are moved at night to different locations depending upon availability of nectar- mostly pristine native bushland populated by our many different Eucalyptus species.
-Each of these floral species have their own unique flavour- all of which are available for tasting.
-Some of these honeys lend themselves to further infusions- such as Lavender, Chilli, Cinnamon, Vanilla and Truffle - which further tempt the taste buds.
+The beehives are moved at night to different locations depending upon availability of nectar- mostly pristine native bushland populated by the many different Eucalyptus species.
+Each of these floral species have their own unique flavour, all of which are available for tasting.
+Some of these honeys lend themselves to further infusions such as Lavender, Chilli, Cinnamon, Vanilla and Truffle - which further tempt the taste buds.

 As seasons vary from year to year, so do the flavours and availability of honeys.
 A very dry year may produce a more dense honey (usually in the height of summer) while a spring honey may be lighter in both flavour and texture.
 Honeys gathered in the cooler months usually crystallize or “candy” more readily than the summer honeys.
 This natural process does not mean that the honey is inedible; it merely means that the honey is pure and unheated with the goodness and nutrients intact.

-We look forward to your visit and encourage you to taste our delicious honeys.
-Our shop showcases all things honey and bee related from pollen, royal jelly, candles to beauty products and giftware.
-See our live bee display where our friendly staff will explain all about the world of bees or relax in our cafe with our famous Devonshire tea.
+The House of Honey looks forward to your visit and encourages you to taste the delicious honeys.
+The shop showcases all things honey and bee related from pollen, royal jelly, candles to beauty products and giftware.
+See the live bee display where their friendly staff will explain all about the world of bees or relax in the cafe with their famous Devonshire tea.

 The House of Honey and the Sticky Spoon Café has disabled access and toilets available.